VelJG/AWS-Worklog/content/4-EventParticipated/4.3-Event3/_index.md

 - AgentCore Solves Production Issues: Amazon Bedrock AgentCore is the new comprehensive platform that handles the difficult parts of running AI Agents at scale (like Memory, Identity, and Observability).

 ### Applying to Work

-- Can be very useful in later projects which could include more usage of AI in our architecture
+- Very useful in our team's later projects which could include more usage of AI Foundation Models in our architecture.

 ### Event Experience
-- The speakers are very good and informative
+- The speakers are very well spoken and informative
 - Q&A: Team member ask a out of topic question but crucial to our project
   + Q: The SNS in our architecture which is used to processes Guard Duty Findings have encountered a situation where over 1000+ alert appear at once, how would we resolve this?
   + A: Add SQS to queue the events and ensure not one alert is to be missed